JetBrains/kotlin-web-site/docs/topics/collection-ordering.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-The Kotlin standard library provides the [`thenBy()`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.comparisons/then-by.html) function to simplify multi-criteria sorting.
+Since sorting by multiple criteria is a very common scenario, the Kotlin standard library provides the [`thenBy()`](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.comparisons/then-by.html) function to simplify it.
-It works with an existing comparator to add a secondary sorting rule.
+It complements an existing comparator by adding a secondary sorting rule.

 For example, you can combine `compareBy()` with `thenBy()` to sort strings by their length first and alphabetically second, just like in the previous example: